Chucky/Charles Lee Ray

 Chucky's girlfriend from when he was human, Tiffany is the secondary antagonist of the next four films.
 Madly devoted to Chucky, she spent the next 10 years after the events of the first film searching for her lover in hope of reuniting with him.
 When she finally finds him, things eventually turn sour and Chucky ends up transferring her soul into a doll like him as revenge.
 Her and Chucky attempt to find human host for themselves while exploring their complicated relationship.

-- Affectionate Nickname: She calls Jesse "Sweetface" in Bride, and does it again with Glen in Seed.
+- Affectionate Nickname: She calls Jesse "Sweetface" in Bride and does it again with Glen in Seed.

 - All Girls Want Bad Boys: She's the girlfriend of Chucky, a sociopathic serial killer.
 To be fair, she's a killer as well, albeit Affably Evil.
+However, she ashamedly questions her preference for bad boys to herself at the end of Bride, wondering Why cant I ever get it on with the really good guys?.

 - Beauty Mark: Her human self has one just above her lip, and she draws it on her doll form in Bride.
 It's missing in Seed.